 The genus Hosta comprises perhaps three dozen species, but natural mutations (“sports”) and hybridization has resulted in thousands of cultivars.
 (The American Hosta Society now records over 6000 named and registered cultivars!)
-Some cultivars are true miniatures, with leaves the size of a fingernail, while others are giants with leaves well over a foot across.
+Some cultivars are true miniatures, with leaves the size of a fingernail, while others are giants with leaves well over a foot long.
 While the flowers are not generally the most appealing feature of a hosta, some are quite beautiful and a special subset are delightfully fragrant.

 Below are some general descriptions of hostas and their uses, along with links to our pages on growing hostas and a special “What hosta do I have?” feature for anyone who might have “inherited” some unknown hostas.
 A must-know website for anyone interested in hostas is The Hosta Library, containing submitted pictures of several thousand hostas, both popular and obscure.
 A great 1-page (webpage) summary on Hosta Diseases and Culture is at Hallson Gardens.
 For links to even more information about hostas, see our Links page.

 Colors, shapes and sizes